Before using the mkfs command to create a file system, the fsck command can be used to determine if the partition has a file system type.

 The mkfs command can be used to create a filesystem.
-In this example, either of these commands will configure the /dev/sda2 partition to use the ext4 file system.
+In this example, the /dev/sda2 partition will be configured to use the ext4 file system.

 The mkfs is very simple, and only has a few options. the mke2fs command is more advanced, and includes many possible options.